helmiikonen/speed-converter/README.md

 Give input speed in any of these units and it will be converted to all the other units.

+This app is deployed on Firebase and can be found here: https://speedconverter.web.app/

 ### How to run the application locally

 - Make sure you have Git and Node installed